fdh-fdh/BUIE/README.md

 <img width="1000" alt="pic2" src="https://github.com/fdh-fdh/BUIE/blob/main/Readme_image.png">

 # BUIE
-Coding documentation for bachelor civil and environmental engineering, BUI_E at TUM, School of Engineering and Design.
+This repo including Coding and practice solution documentation for Bachelor Civil and Environmental engineering module BUI_E at TUM, School of Engineering and Design.
 2022
+Please pay attention that current version might be variated from the current Lecture content.

 No guarantee of correctness.
 If you find an error, please open an issue.